Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Summary

-\begin{sciabstract} Growth of intermittent renewable energy and climate change make it increasingly difficult to manage electricity demand variability.
-Transmission and centralized storage technologies can help, but are costly.
-An alternative to centralized storage is to make better use of shiftable demand, but it is unclear how much shiftable demand exists.
-A significant share of electricity demand is used for cooling and heating, and low-cost technologies exists to shift these loads.
-With sufficient insulation, energy used for air conditioning and space heating can be stored in ice or hot water from hours to days.
-In this study, we combine regional hourly demand with fine-grained weather data across the United States to estimate temperature-sensitive demand, and how much demand variability can be reduced by shifting temperature-sensitive loads within each day, with and without improved transmission.
-We find that approximately three quarters of within-day demand variability can be eliminated by shifting only half of temperature-sensitive demand.
-The variability-reducing benefits of employing available shiftable demand complement those gained from improved interregional transmission, and greatly mitigate the challenge of serving higher peaks under climate change. \end{sciabstract}
+\textbf{Growth of intermittent renewable energy and climate change make it increasingly difficult to manage electricity demand variability.
+Centralized storage can help but is costly.
+An alternative is to shift demand.
+Cooling and heating demands are substantial and can be economically shifted using thermal storage.
+To estimate what thermal storage, employed at scale, might do to reshape electricity loads, we pair fine-scale weather data with hourly electricity use to estimate the share of temperature-sensitive demand across 31 regions that span the continental United States.
+We then show how much variability can be reduced by shifting temperature-sensitive loads, with and without improved transmission between regions.
+We find that approximately three quarters of within-day, within-region demand variability can be eliminated by shifting just half of temperature-sensitive demand.
+The variability-reducing benefits of shifting temperature-sensitive demand complement those gained from improved interregional transmission, and greatly mitigate the challenge of serving higher peaks under climate change.}